Lakeside Chautauqua

 Doug Adams

-Doug Adams (Venice, FL) joined the Board in 2024.
+Doug Adams joined the Board in 2024.
 He and his wife Nancy were introduced to Lakeside over ten years ago by their then college-aged son who attended events as part of a Christian leadership summer program.
 After renting for a number of years they purchased a cottage in 2021 and have become involved in various activities of the Lakeside Historical Society along with advisory groups for renovating older Lakeside facilities.

 Doug practices a Biblical servant leadership style and has previously served on several Church, School and Missionary non-profit boards.
 He is also currently President of his Homeowners Association in Florida.